A message from the SSCP Varda Shoham Clinical Scientist Training Initiative Committee:

 Typically, faculty and senior staff apply for this award, but it is also possible for students to apply so long as their application clearly has the support of their department.

-Applicants must specify one of three tracks, representing the most notable strength of their application.
+Applicants must specify one of four tracks, representing the most notable strength of their application.
 Applications will compete within tracks, with the aim of identifying one winning application per track.
-The tracks are: 1) Conducting science in/on applied settings, 2) Innovation in clinical science training or resources, or 3) Value-added to the program, or 4) Diversity and inclusion.
+The tracks are: 1) Conducting science in/on applied settings, 2) Innovation in clinical science training or resources, 3) Value-added to the program, or 4) Diversity and inclusion.

 Application packages should be emailed as a single document to email@example.com.
 If you do not receive an acknowledgement of receipt, please contact us.
 Please see http://www.sscpweb.org/page-18201 for information on required content of applications and specific submission details.
 Inquires should also be addressed to firstname.lastname@example.org.

 Application packages should be received no later than March 31.
 Winners will be notified within 4-6 weeks, and awards will be announced in the SSCP Listserv, Newsletter, and website.
 Awards will be made up to $1,500, are non-renewable, and will be distributed in the summer following award announcement.
 This grant does not allow for indirect costs.